UPDATE: SAP Now finally have an SAP Note on the issue: http://service.sap.com/sap/support/notes/2316048

 At the moment we are seeing some instability issues with SAP's DI-API that affect some on our users.
 This article explains the details on the issue and how to work around it:

 Q: Who is affected?

 A: Only a small amount our customers are affected.
-They have a much higher than normal amount of random errors all mentioning error "Server Threw an Exception" here is a few samples on how the error look like:
+They have a much higher than normal amount of random errors all mentioning the error "Server Threw an Exception" here is a few samples of how the error looks like:

 Q: What SAP versions are affected?

 Q: Why does it happen and how can I fix it?

 A: The reason is quite technical (see at bottom) but it is related to if you use Crystal Reports with the "SAP Business One" driver".
 If you stop using the driver (see how you switch the driver here: https://youtu.be/j7kpj2tR3d4) and instead use OLEDB (MSSQL) / ODBC (HANA) the issue goes away.
 This is also described in SAP note 2316048